ArnaudPoletto/cs-498-urban-light-movement-analysis/README.md

 - [Detection of changes in luminance distributions](https://jov.arvojournals.org/article.aspx?articleid=2121050)

+### Week 06

+#### Objectives

+- [] Retrieve camera intrinsic parameters.
+- [] Implement image unwarping to rectify the images before analyzing them.

+- [?]
+Focus on ground.
+- [?]
+Integrate shadow detection to better understand lighting changes.
+- [?]
+Research and implement shadow detection algorithms.
+- [?]
+Analyze how shadows correlate with other observed lighting changes.
+- [?]
+Develop a real-time processing pipeline for video analysis.
+- [?]
+Develop a user interface to visualize the analysis results.

 _Note: This README is a template and will be updated as the project progresses._